MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 pip install azure-ai-formrecognizer==3.0.0
 ```

+*This isn't strictly necessary if you previously used pip to install the package into Python environment; but it does no harm to ensure it's installed!*

 4. In the **test-without-labels** folder, edit the configuration file (**appsettings.json** or **.env**, depending on your language preference) to add the following values:
     - Your Form Recognizer endpoint.
     - Your Form Recognizer key.